W

 • enabling future growth

-No big-bang rewrites.
-No traffic drops.
-No "SEO reset".
+We avoid big-bang rewrites.
+We aim to avoid traffic drops.
+We avoid "SEO reset".

 Final Thought